-Informing Committees of Years Toward Tenure & Reviewing Past Productivity
+Informing Committees of Years of Prior Service Toward Tenure & Reviewing Past Productivity

-At departmental level meetings, the department chair shall inform personnel committees about the specific number of years that have been granted to the faculty member under review.
+At departmental level meetings, the department chair shall inform personnel committees about the specific number of years of prior service that have been granted to the faculty member under review.

-At college level meetings, the departmental representative shall inform personnel committees about the specific number of years that have been granted to the faculty member under review.
+At college level meetings, the departmental representative shall inform personnel committees about the specific number of years of prior service that have been granted to the faculty member under review.

 All personnel committee shall consult departmental criteria when reviewing an e-dossier that includes work that is not accomplished during the faculty member's employment at Austin Peay State University.
-As described in the section Application of Years Toward Tenure and of Work Accomplished at APSU, only work in Area 2 shall be considered for years toward tenure.
+As described in the section Application of Years of Prior Service Toward Tenure and of Work Accomplished at APSU, only work in Area 2 shall be considered for years toward tenure.